educationmoment/pianohamster/README.md

 A piano programming language that compiles to MIDI.
 PianoHamster supports Right Hand, Left Hand ,pedal, chords, rests, bars, tempo/time/key, and compiles to a MIDI file.
-Just like a real piano.

-created in rust.
+Created entirely in RUST. (why not?)